All We Know Is Falling: Release and promotion

 Paramore released All We Know Is Falling on July 26, 2005, in the United States.
 According to Paramore's A&R at Atlantic Records, Steve Robertson, the promotion strategy behind the album was that the band would start small and slowly build through word of mouth instead of giving the debut album a major radio promotional push.
 In his own words, Robertson "wanted kids to discover the band without it being shoved down their throats."
 In September 2005, a special Japanese edition containing a previously unreleased song "Oh Star" was made available.
 In January 2009, the album was released on vinyl for the first time.
 On May 19, 2009, a deluxe edition of the album was released exclusively on iTunes with live versions of "Pressure" and "Here We Go Again", and the music videos for all the singles.
 A 10th anniversary edition of the album was released on December 4, 2015, on vinyl, which contains "O Star" and "This Circle" as bonus tracks; this version was limited to 4,000 copies.
 The album featured three singles: "Pressure", "Emergency" and "All We Know".
+On July 25, 2025, Paramore surprise-released the 20th anniversary edition of the album without any prior announcement.
+The reissue included the first streaming appearance of The Summer Tic EP in full, including "O' Star", "This Circle", the "Crab Mix" of "Emergency", and a cover of Failure's "Stuck on You" as bonus tracks on the album.

 Two weeks before starting a tour to promote the album, John Hembree joined the band to replace bassist Jeremy Davis, though Davis ended up rejoining the group after five months away from the band.
 In October and November, the group supported Simple Plan on their headlining tour in the United States, followed by a supporting slot for Funeral for a Friend in December.
 In February 2006, the group went on Midwest and east coast tour with Halifax, My American Heart, and So They Say.
 Through the spring of 2006, Paramore was an opening act on tours for both Bayside and The Rocket Summer.
 The band was initially planned to appear on the 2006 edition of the Take Action Tour in early March 2006, but Williams came down with flu, which resulted in the band being replaced by Sullivan.
 The band went on the 2006 edition of the Warped Tour, which took place in Nashville, near the group's hometown.
 In August and September, the band headlined a tour in the US with support from Hit the Lights, Cute Is What We Aim For and This Providence, followed by some dates in the United Kingdom in October.